Home » Recipe Index » Chinese Festivals » Easy Mooncake Recipe

 Ingredient Notes

-Bread Flour – When combined with cake flour, bread flour (high-protein flour) gives the pastry a structure that stays moist and doesn’t harden, even after several days.
+Bread Flour – Combined with cake flour, this higher-protein flour adds enough strength to keep the mooncake skin pliable and moist even after several days.

-Mooncake Mold – Modern mooncake molds come in various sizes and intricate designs, often resembling a carved coin.
-They usually include a patterned stamp and a piston press to shape the mooncake.
-Common mold sizes are 50 g, 75 g, and 100 g, so check with the seller for the total weight before buying.
+Mooncake Mold – Modern molds come in different sizes and intricate patterns, often resembling ancient coins.
+Each mold includes a stamp and piston press for perfect shaping.
+Common sizes are 50 g, 75 g, and 100 g, so check the total weight before buying.

 Be sure to check out the full recipe and ingredient list below